Answers to frequently asked questions about Assessment of Training, required for entry into the Part 3 MRCOG exam.

-All candidates must apply to have their training assessed to confirm their eligibility before applying for the Part 2 MRCOG exam.
+All candidates must apply to have their training assessed to confirm their eligibility before registering for the Part 3 MRCOG exam.

 When can I apply to have my training assessed?

-Candidates can apply to have their training assessed after passing the Part 1 MRCOG exam.
+Candidates can apply to have their training assessed any time after passing the Part 1 MRCOG exam.

 How do I apply to have my training assessed?

-To request an Assessment of Training form, please go the AoT form page.
+To request an Assessment of Training application form, please go the main AoT page.